AidanRuck/AdventOfCode2025/Day5/ReadME.md

 First, I had to install Hardcaml and review the documentation.
 Admittedly, this is the first time that I have used the language, so I had a lot to learn.

 I reviewed the documentation the Jane Street GitHub repository for Hardcaml, as well as brushed up on Ocaml.

+I then created my project folder within WSL (I personally have Ubuntu installed) and got to work.
+I first made a bare-bones model of my first part, just to confirm that I could build and compile a file.